EthanT0/CSCI441Final/README.md

 Ethan - Set up starting base and implemented skybox.
 Created ship model and
 	read in through a file.
 Rendered ship with texture.

-Evan - Implemented a particle and particle system for animating asteroid
+Evan - Implemented a particle and particle system for animating asteroids
 	when destroyed.
 Collaborated on asteroid class and asteroid system.

 Matthew - Implemented asteroids and asteroid system clases.